 “Stop with the bullshit!”
 Ryan shouted, twisting in his chair.
-“I told you that I picked up building supplies and then drove straight back to a job site.
+“I told you I picked up building supplies and then drove straight back to a job site.
 It only took a couple hours.
 You act like I’m some drifter passing through town.
-I’m the one who reported her missing Saturday night for crying out loud!”
+I’m the one who reported her missing Saturday night, for crying out loud!”

 “Okay.
 Just relax,” Phillips said.
 “We’re trying to make sure we don’t overlook anything.”